LauzHack/LauzHack.github.io/policies.md

 * Multiple participants can be on the same receipt, such as a shared car or hotel, we will split **equally** between them.

 Please understand that these policies exist to provide fairness for participants and workload management for the organizers, who are volunteers.
-We will not make exceptions such as not-yet-bought asymmetric train trips, unequal sharing of receipts, late reimbursements, or bank transfers.
+We will not make exceptions such as not-yet-bought asymmetric return trips, unequal sharing of receipts, late reimbursements, or bank transfers.